 Description

 Scharnhorst made one of the longest hits ever scored by a naval gun on an enemy ship when she struck the British carrier HMS Glorious at approximately 26,465 yards (24,200 m).
-See the Technical Board essay Longest Gunfire Hit for further details on this action.
+See the History and Technology essay Longest Gunfire Hit for further details on this action.

-When Gneisenau was badly damaged during a bombing raid, her guns were then used for coastal artillery emplacements.
-Turret Caesar still remains as a museum exhibit at Austrat (Batterie Oerlandat) which is near Trondheim in Norway.
+After Gneisenau was badly damaged during a bombing raid in 1942, her guns were then used for coastal artillery emplacements.
+Turret Caesar still remains as a museum exhibit at Austrått Fort (Batterie Ørlandet) which is near Trondheim in Norway.
 Turret Bruno was used at Fledt, near Bergen.
-Individual guns from Turret Anton were used in Denmark and the Netherlands.
+Turret Anton was too badly damaged to repair, so her individual guns were used to arm batteries in Denmark and the Netherlands.

-The Netherlands Navy planned to use a very similar 28 cm gun for their never-built "Design 1047" Battlecruisers.
+The Netherlands Navy planned to use a very similar German built 28 cm gun for their never-built "Design 1047" Battlecruisers.

 All German 28 cm guns had an actual bore diameter of 28.3 cm (11.1").